SamMackrill/InDUstrious/README.md

 ### Introduction
-Screen based factory monitor, simulating a real control room Can monitor contaner contents if they have a single item Can designate continers as overflows
+Screen based factory monitor, simulating a real control room
+* Can monitor container contents if they have a single item
+* Can designate containers as overflows
-Can monitor industry unit states and any issues
+* Can monitor industry unit states and any issues
+* Supports US spellings

 ### How it works - Simple
 <img src="industrious_simple.png" height="320" alt="Diagram">